Bucks County Writers Workshop

 It is a shame that small—and easily preventable—surface errors can be determinants for an entire book, can prevent you from being taken seriously.
 On the other hand, these smaller signs may be indicative of a certain broader sensibility.
 They may signify carelessness, sloppiness, ignorance, or defiance of the industry’s standards; that the writer doesn’t care enough to do the minimum amount of research to make a manuscript industry-presentable.
 Often when a writer’s presentation is careless, his writing is too.

 Punctuate carefully.
-Hint: punctuation almost always falls within quotation marks.
+Hint: punctuation almost always falls within quotation marks, which is the American, not the British, style.
 It goes without saying that the manuscript should be correctly spelled and punctuated, silly notions we were taught back in school.
 But you’d be shocked at what’s written by people, even allegedly educated ones, one would think would know better.
 Proofread your hard copy.
 Repeat: proofread your hard copy.
 You’ll see errors you won’t notice on the computer screen.
 [In fact, there may be some on this very page, for which I apologize in advance.]

 Don’t fasten the pages or chapters of a book-length manuscript in any way; leave the pages loose.
 [Note: when distributing multiple copies of a story to a writers workshop it’s okay to staple them.]